FisherWallaceLaboratories/Scientificevidence/README.md

 * A Pilot Study of Safety and Efficacy of Cranial Electrotherapy Stimulation in Treatment of Bipolar II Depression (2015)

+* [Cranial Electrotherapy Stimulation - Ray B Smith.pdf]

+* [Cranial Electrotherapy Stimulation as a treatment for anxiety in chemically dependent persons.pdf]

+* [Electrosleep a double blind clinical study rosenthal.pdf]

+* [A Pilot Study of Safety and Efficacy of Cranial Electrotherapy Stimulation in Treatment of Bipolar II Depression.pdf]

+* [A pilot Study of Cranial Electrotherapy Stimulation for Generalized Anxiety Disorder.pdf]

+* [A safer alternative to psychopharmaceuticals in the treatment of depression  gilula kirsch.pdf]

+* [ANXIETY - Bystritsky UCLA.pdf]

+* [CES - A safe and effective low cost means of anxiety control in a dental practice. pdf]

+* [CES in Patients Suffering from Acute Disorders.pdf]

+* [CRANIAL ELECTROTHERAPY STIMULATION (CES) IN THE TREATMENT OF ANXIETY AND OTHER STRESS-RELATED DISORDERS- A REVIEW OF CONTROLLED CLINICAL TRIALS 1997 De Felice.pdf]

+* [Cranial Electrotherapy Stimulation for the Treatment of Depression Mary Gunther, PhD.pdf]

 [Depression and Anxiety Research]:https://github.com/FisherWallaceLaboratories/Scientificevidence/tree/master/1.Anxiety%20and%20Depression